-The Motorcycle Training and Safety Program offered at Humber College in Toronto has a very strong reputation and is the largest of its kind in the world.
-In the Gearing Up program, each summer weekend 100 new riders are trained in essential safety skills in the Humber parking lots, on motorcycles provided by Humber.
-The intense comprehensive program takes students through an escalating sequence of exercises, from walking the bike through slow-speed maneuvers, clutch handling and gear shifting exercises, accelerating and decelerating in curves, into emergency collision avoidance stopping and swerving techniques and the final riding test.
+The Motorcycle Training and Safety Program offered at Humber College in Toronto had a very strong reputation and was the largest of its kind in the world.
+In the Gearing Up program, each summer weekend 100 new riders were trained in essential safety skills in the Humber parking lots on motorcycles provided by Humber.
+The intense comprehensive program took students through an escalating sequence of exercises from walking the bike through slow-speed maneuvers, clutch handling and gear shifting exercises, accelerating and decelerating in curves into emergency collision avoidance, stopping and swerving techniques, and the final riding test.

-The Gearing Up (Basic Rider) program covers the transition from M1 to M2 license.
-Humber also offers an M2 exit course, covering the transition from M2 to full M license, as well as a Prorider course for experienced bikers, a Refresher course and a Motorcycle Maintenance course.
-Beginning in 2002 a new Intermediate course is also offered, bridging the gap between the Basic Rider course and the M2 exit course, to benefit the experienced rider who needs certification for insurance purposes.
+The Gearing Up (Basic Rider) program covered the transition from M1 to M2 license.
+Humber also offered an M2 exit course that covered the transition from M2 to full M license, as well as a Prorider course for experienced bikers, a Refresher course and a Motorcycle Maintenance course.
+Beginning in 2002, a new Intermediate course was also offered, bridging the gap between the Basic Rider course and the M2 exit course, to benefit the experienced rider who needs certification for insurance purposes.

 After training over 60,000 people to ride motorcycles safely over a period of 40 years, the Humber program ceased operations at the end of 2019.